 The Process

 Here’s what to expect when working with JG Wentworth.
 First, you can either call or complete a basic contact form online.
-They will reach out to get more information about your payments in order to give you an accurate quote.
+They will reach out to get more information about your payments to give you an accurate quote.
 If you’re selling a structured settlement from a personal injury lawsuit, you’re legally required to go through an additional step of a court hearing.
 A judge must approve the transaction to ensure selling your settlement is in your financial best interest.
 Once approved, a copy of the approval is sent to your insurance company and JG Wentworth then issues you the lump sum payment.

 JG Wentworth Fees

-Structured settlement and annuity buyers like JG Wentworth consider many factors when calculating the discount rate, which is the fee deducted from your annuity value before you receive the funds.
+Structured settlement and annuity buyers like JG Wentworth consider many factors when calculating the discount rate, which affects the fee deducted from your annuity value before you receive the funds.
 Factoring companies look at things like the value of the remaining payments, the date range, current economic conditions, interest rates, court fees, and company profits.

 Selling Options